tvtaerum/xray_housekeeping/README.md

 <p align="center">
 <img src="/images/healthy_viral_bacterial_pneumonia.png" width="650" height="135">
 </p>
-In the previous generated x-rays, we can see of healthy lungs, lungs with viral pneumonia, and lungs with bacterial pneumonia.
+In the previous screen shot of generated x-rays, we can see of healthy lungs, lungs with viral pneumonia, and lungs with bacterial pneumonia.

 ### Citations:
 <dl>